Xqhare/nabu/README.md

 `EM` is the end of the `.xff` file.

-All other command characters should be returned to the caller, and any non-command characters should error.
+All command characters should be returned to the caller, and any non-command characters should error.
 To make all characters available to the caller, any command character should be escaped with `ESC`, and `ESC` should be escaped with `ESC` too.
-Command characters should be saved together, if they are followed by another command character.
+Command characters should be saved together, if they are followed by another command character, to save on escaping every single one.

 > [!important]
 > Because of the way I decided to design the `.xff` specification, the control characters, as they are called in the ASCII standard, are not all valid command characters.
 > Some non control characters are also valid command characters.

 ![Command characters, showing the composition of a xff file in token form](pictures/xff-cmd-char-chart.jpeg)

 ### Strings and numbers